adamelliotfields/workers/readme.md

 ## Installation

-[Bun](https://bun.sh) is used for dependencies and tests; [Wrangler](https://developers.cloudflare.com/workers/wrangler) is for development and deployment.
+[Bun](https://bun.sh) is used for deps, tests, and scripts; [Wrangler](https://developers.cloudflare.com/workers/wrangler) is for development and deployment.

 ```sh
 # install bun